Feyerabend/cc/ch07/addition/linear/GAME.md

 the Aristotelian separation of philosophical disciplines.*

 *In the end I chose theoretical philosophy, and my professor was Stig Kanger.
 I refer to him elsewhere in this repository.
-He read a preliminary paper of mine on Occam, Frege, and the notion of assertion, and he seemed to like it.
+He read a preliminary paper, pre-doctoral thesis, of mine on Occam, Frege, and the notion of assertion, and he seemed to like it.
 He suggested that I should go and study to a close friend of his, Jaakko Hintikka, perhaps because he saw that direction as closer to my interests than to his own work.*

 *At the time I was rather shy and lacked the confidence to follow his suggestion, although he would certainly have helped me arrange the